vishnuvardhan-g/vishnuvardhan-g/README.md

 ﻿# vishnuvardhan-g
 Hi there, I'm Vishnu! 👋

 Welcome to my GitHub profile!
-I'm a passionate Data Solutions Developer with expertise in Python, SQL, for Azure cloud services, Snowflake, and data optimization.
+I'm a passionate Data Solutions Developer with expertise in Python, SQL, for Multi clouds on AWS, Azure cloud services, Snowflake, and data optimization.
 Here’s a bit about what I do and some of the accomplishments I’m proud of.